Edelweiss! All about this Legendary Alpine Flower

 When I was a little girl, my Opa sent me a card that had a dried pressed edelweiss flower and a miniature hiker’s axe on it.
 I loved pulling back the protective cover and petting the soft fuzzy petals.
 For years that card sat on my bookshelf, and I would imagine the mysterious far-off mountain it came from.
 You see, I grew up in hot Southern California, and this little Alpine Flower was the stuff of legend!
 Of mountain climbers and musicals…the favorite flower of Kings and Emperors.
-Edelweiss is an important symbol for much of the German Speaking world, a symbol of National Pride.
-To me, Edelweiss was snow (something I really didn’t know anything about).
-So, what is Edelweiss really?
+Edelweiss is an important symbol for much of the German-speaking world, a symbol of National Pride.
+To me, Edelweiss was snow (something I didn’t know anything about).
+So, what is Edelweiss?
 And how did it achieve mythical status?

-What is Edelweiss
+What is Edelweiss?

-Originally known as Wollblume (wool flower), the plant was first identified by Konrad Gissner, a 16th century Naturalist.
-It was also called Klein Löwenfuss (Little Lionfoot), which explains it’s Latin name, Leontopodium Alpinum (Alpine Lion Paws), as well as Immortelli des Alpus (Immortal Alpine).
+Originally known as Wollblume (wool flower), the plant was first identified by Konrad Gissner, a 16th-century Naturalist.
+It was also called Klein Löwenfuss (Little Lionfoot), which explains its Latin name, Leontopodium Alpinum (Alpine Lion Paws), as well as Immortelli des Alpus (Immortal Alpine).
 Edelweiss belongs to the same family as Sunflowers and Daisies… but those high altitudes and cold winters kept the plant small, and the flowers even smaller.
 In 1785, it was given the name Edelweiss or Noble White… and that’s the name that stuck.

 For years, Edelweiss has been used for its medicinal properties.
 Tea made from the flower is said to aid digestion, and to aid the healing from respiratory illnesses.
 Swiss farmers would burn the flowers, because they believed that the smoke would treat problems in their cow’s udders.